ZEPETO-Templates/Runner_Template/README.md

 <img width="700" alt="image" src="./docs/images/AudioMgr.jpg"></img>

 ## 🚧 Builds
 - **Block:** Main prefab block.
-Contains a script (MoveBlock) that defines its speed and whether or not it is moving.
+It contains a script (MoveBlock) that defines its speed and whether it moves or not.

+It is also possible to modify their level of difficulty so that the level generator decides to add them according to their configuration.

 <img width="700" alt="image" src="./docs/images/blockPrefab.jpg"></img>